You've gotten quotes. Some came in at ₱15,000 ($270). Others at ₱500,000 ($8,900). For what looks like the same thing: a website.

 If that matches what you're looking for, book a 15-minute call to discuss your project.
 No commitment.
 Just a conversation about what you need and whether we're a fit.
 For those earlier in the evaluation process, these guides might help: - Direct Hire vs Platforms: Understanding your hiring options

-Partner with an award-winning Filipino web designer delivering world-class websites to global brands.
+Partner with an award-winning web designer and web developer from the Philippines, delivering world-class websites to global brands.
 15+ years of experience creating sites that convert visitors into customers.

 You'll save 60-75% compared to US, UK, or Australian rates for equivalent work.
 A project costing $15,000-$25,000 from a US agency typically runs $2,500-$8,000 from premium Philippine designers like myself, or ₱40,000-₱75,000 ($720-$1,350) from mid-tier providers.
 Budget template work drops to ₱10,000-₱30,000 ($180-$540), though quality drops proportionally.